QuarkNerd/blog/ceberhardt/_posts/2014-09-22-swift-memoization.md

 <img src="{{ site.baseurl }}/ceberhardt/assets/memoization/memoisedSlow.png"></img>

-0.145 secs, a big improvement on 1.93 secs, and enough to hit the target of 20 frames per second.
+This gives 0.145 secs, a big improvement on 1.93 secs, and enough to hit the target of 20 frames per second.

 ##Faster memoization